 - Make it easy for attendees to access the event.
 There's nothing more frustrating at a virtual event than not being able to get in in the first place!
 Make sure you give clear instructions on how to log in and maybe also send them a short intro video so they can get familiarised with the platform a little.
 You should also provide a support contact in the pre-event comms for attendees to contact if they have any troubles on the day.

 - Have a great tech team.
 With virtual events, you're relying on technology to run smoothly, which is not always the case!
 Make sure you have a dedicated technician (or at least someone who knows the platform well) on hand to solve any issues that crop up.
 Time is of the essence, so having someone who can solve problems quickly will be invaluable to the success of your event.
+Professional virtual event production can often make the difference between average and excellent virtual events.

 - Offer attendee support and a troubleshooting feature so they can ask questions and get quick responses.
 Unlike at a live event, if an attendee can't access a session or find the agenda, they'll probably just leave, so make sure there is plenty of support to guide them through.

 - Encourage audience participation.
 Remind them of the Q&A function, start polls, invite them to networking sessions and even run competitions where the most engaged attendees can win prizes.
 Works a treat!
+Read our top tips on facilitating audience engagement as well as the best tools for the job.

 - Monitor your social media and interact with your attendees.
 Many people will tweet about an event they're at, so make them feel valued and noticed by engaging back.
 If your virtual event platform has a live feed function, post regularly and encourage conversation by starting polls and engaging with attendees.